MicrosoftDocs/azure-docs/articles/active-directory/fundamentals/active-directory-users-assign-role-azure-portal.md

 ---
-title: Assign directory roles to users - Azure Active Directory | Microsoft Docs
+title: Assign Azure AD roles to users - Azure Active Directory | Microsoft Docs
 description: Instructions about how to assign administrator and non-administrator roles to users with Azure Active Directory.
 services: active-directory
 author: msaburnley